Execute the Launch

 Develop a Commercialization Plan

-2. Field testing the upgraded product: How does the final product perform vs. those tested in the development phase?
+2. Field test the upgraded product: How does the final product perform vs. those tested in the development phase?
 What adaptions must be the beta users make to utilize the product?
 How will you support the initial customer trials?